 STEPHEN HILL President, Producer, Art Director

 Created Music from the Hearts of Space in 1973 as a weekly three-hour local radio program on KPFA-FM in Berkeley, CA. National syndication of a one hour version of the program began in 1983 and grew to a network of over 290 NPR affiliate stations.
 Stephen and original partner ANNA TURNER then launched Hearts of Space Records in 1984.
 After over 150 releases, the label was sold to Valley Entertainment in 2001.
 As a producer Hill has created thousands of radio broadcasts and dozens of record albums and soundtracks, including an Academy Award-winning feature length documentary.
 In addition to hosting and directing the production of the radio program, Hill directed A&R for the HOS record labels, and has served as in-house Creative Director of packaging graphics, print, the HOS web site and mobile apps.
-He continues to produce the radio program with Steve Davis, produces new compilations for Valley Entertainment/Hearts of Space, and works on the Hearts of Space Archive—an Internet streaming service for ambient, space-creating and contemplative music from around the world and across the centuries.
+He continues to produce the radio program with Steve Davis, produces new compilations for Valley Entertainment/Hearts of Space, and works on Hearts of Space Online — an Internet streaming service for ambient, space-creating and contemplative music from around the world and across the centuries.

 LEYLA RAEL HILL VP Business Affairs

 Leyla worked as business manager and publishing administrator for author, composer and philosopher Dane Rudhyar until his death in 1985.
 In 1986 she moved her publishing experience and administrative skills into the music business and joined her husband Stephen Hill as the general manager of the nascent Hearts of Space Records.
 Under her practical and disciplined direction the company survived and prospered in the rough and tumble environment of independent music, grew from one to a peak of 22 employees, and sold over 3 million records.
 She currently oversees all business and legal affairs and customer service for the company.